PatrickG0308/PP5-FairwayFinds/README.md

 > My mentor who provided me with constructive feedback and guidance throughout.

 ### The CI tutor support team
-> The Tutor support team in the Code Institute were always on hand to answer any queries or questions if things got too clouded.
+> The Tutor support team in the Code Institute were always on hand to answer any queries or questions when the road got rocky.
 > Regardless I do appreciate their guidance and support.
 > Legends one and all.